halcyonproject/issue_tracker/.github/ISSUE_TEMPLATE/issue_tracker.md

 ---
-name: conquerOS Issue Tracker
+name: Halcyon Issue Tracker
-about: Report any issue on conquerOS
+about: Report any issue on Halcyon
-title: Source and Official Build Issue Tracker for conquerOS
+title: Source and Official Build Issue Tracker for Halcyon
 ---

-# conquerOS Issue Tracker
+# Halcyon Issue Tracker

-## Describe the issue you faced with conquerOS
+## Describe the issue you faced with Halcyon
 ```
 Describe here
 ```